 94. The Merger is subject to entire fairness review.
-The Dolan Family were the controlling stockholders of both MSGE and MSGN, and thus stand on both sides of the Merger.
+The Dolan Family were the controlling stockholders of both MSGE and MSGN, and thus stood on both sides of the Merger.
 Moreover, the Merger did not follow the MFW roadmap.
 It is undisputed that the Merger was not subject to a majority-of-the-minority voting condition.

 ANSWER: Paragraph 94 consists of legal conclusions to which no response is required.
-To the extent that Paragraph 94 contains allegations requiring a response, the Dolan Defendants deny the allegations in Paragraph 94 except admit that the Dolan family, including trusts for the benefit of members of the Dolan family, hold more than 50% of the aggregate voting power of MSGE and held more than 50% of the aggregate voting power of MSGN at the time of the Merger and that the transaction was not conditioned on a majority-of-the-minority approval.
+To the extent that Paragraph 94 contains allegations requiring a response, the Independent Director Defendants deny the allegations in Paragraph 94.